Types of Interstitial Lung Disease

 Benefit From World-Class Pulmonary & Lung Care at TGH

-A respected leader in the treatment of all types of interstitial lung disease, TGH is ranked as Top 10% in the Nation for Pulmonology & Lung Surgery by U.S. News & World Report for 2024-25.
+A respected leader in the treatment of all types of interstitial lung disease, TGH is ranked as One of the Nation’s Best Hospitals for Pulmonology & Lung Surgery by U.S. News & World Report for 2023-24.
 To request an appointment with a specialist in our Advanced Lung Disease and Transplant Center, contact us at 800-505-7769.